taimos/secretsmanager-versioning/README.md

 ## Overview

 SecretsManager Version is a CLI Tool for Secrets in combination with SOPS.
 It helps you keep your secrets safe and versioned inside git projects.
-The SecretsManager is capable of storing up to 20 tagged secrets which SecretsManger-Versioning will make us of.
-The secrets will be tagged by using the MD5 Hash of the encrypted file.
+The SecretsManager is capable of storing up to 20 tagged secret versions which SecretsManger-Versioning will make use of.
+The secrets will be versioned by using the MD5 Hash of the encrypted file.
 With this, every change of the SOPS file will be tagged with a unique key to reference.
 On top of that, each tag is connected with a Git project and Commit Hash to trace its origin.

 ## Prerequisites